 Deserves at least top 5!
 Much better than Sandman and slightly better than one.
 This song is an example of slow and beautiful guitar and epic riffs and solo!
 In my opinion, it's the very best song ever composed!

-One of the best songs I heard in my life.
-Beautiful piano intro played by Axl.
-Later other band's members comming with fantastic lyrics.
-Every damn time when I hear part:
+One of the best songs I've heard in my life!
+The beautiful piano intro played by Axl is just mesmerizing.
+Later, the other band members come in with fantastic lyrics.
+Every time I hear this part: